-Tasha: (00:28) Definitely!
 Servers have been around for quite a bit of time.
-The founder servers, Tim Berners-Lee, worked for CERN in Switzerland in 1989.
+The creator of servers, Tim Berners-Lee, worked for CERN in Switzerland in 1989.
 He actually had a problem.
 Tim needed to get data from his scientists all over the world and all the CERN labs.
 And he wanted to make sure that he could access them no matter where he was.

 For example, each different computer had different languages.
 Sometimes you had to know multiple different languages just to get data off of these different computers.
 As a result, he was able to have one repository that amassed all of this data.
 The result of this allowed him to push it out to all of his scientists.
 And so that’s actually where servers started really in this content caching type of an idea.

 Tim quietly started this whole server history that we have to this day.
-He was even brought out during the Olympics, was acknowledged by the queen, and knighted.
+He was even brought out during the Olympics, acknowledged by the queen, and knighted!

 He tweeted at that time, “this is for everyone.”
-And I just love the idea that somebody who started this has a really enriching the history around servers.
-And I think we’re doing it here today with OnLogic (formerly Logic Supply) with some of our edge servers.
+At OnLogic, we love the idea that somebody who started this has a really enriching history around servers.

 Why use edge servers?